awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + Next, create a subnet in the Local Zone\.
 + Finally, launch select resources in the Local Zone subnet, so that your applications are closer to your end users\.

-A network border group is a unique set of Availability Zones or Local Zones from which AWS advertises public IP addresses\.

-When you create a VPC that has IPv6 addresses, you can choose to assign a set of Amazon\-provided public IP addresses to the VPC, and also set a network border group for the addresses that limits the addresses to the group\.
-When you set a network border group, the IP addresses cannot move between network border groups\.
-The `us-west-2` network border group contains the four US West \(Oregon\) Availability Zones\.
-The `us-west-2-lax-1` network border group contains the Los Angeles Local Zones\.
+When you create a VPC, you can choose to assign a set of Amazon\-provided public IP addresses to the VPC\.
+You can also set a network border group for the addresses that limits the addresses to the group\.
+When you set a network border group, the IP addresses can't move between network border groups\.
+Local Zone network traffic will go directly to the internet or to points\-of\-presence \(PoPs\) without traversing the Local Zone's parent Region, enabling access to low\-latency computing\.
+The complete list of Local Zones and their corresponding parent Regions can be found on the [AWS Local Zones](http://aws.amazon.com/about-aws/global-infrastructure/localzones/locations/) page\.

 The following rules apply to Local Zones:
 + The Local Zone subnets follow the same routing rules as Availability Zone subnets, including route tables, security groups, and network ACLs\.
-+ You can assign Local Zones to subnets using the Amazon Virtual Private Cloud Console, AWS CLI, or API\.
++ You can assign subnets to Local Zones using the Amazon Virtual Private Cloud Console, AWS CLI, or API\.
 + You must provision public IP addresses for use in a Local Zone\.
 When you allocate addresses, you can specify the location from which the IP address is advertised\.
 We refer to this as a network border group, and you can set this parameter to limit the addresses to this location\.
 After you provision the IP addresses, you cannot move them between the Local Zone and the parent Region \(for example, from `us-west-2-lax-1a` to `us-west-2`\)\.
-+ You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.
++ You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPCs only for `us-west-2-lax-1a` and `use-west-2-lax-1b`\.
+All other Local Zones don't support IPv6\.
-**Note**
-IPv6 is supported in the Los Angeles Local Zones only\.
 + Outbound internet traffic leaves a Local Zone from the Local Zone\.

 For information about working with Local Zones in Linux, see [Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-local-zones) in the *Amazon EC2 User Guide for Linux Instances*\.
 For information about working with Local Zones in Windows, see [Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-regions-availability-zones.html#concepts-local-zones) in the *Amazon EC2 User Guide for Windows Instances*\.
 Both guides contain a list of available Local Zones and the resources that you can launch in each Local Zone\.